CloudVeneto/CVUserGuide/source/Registration.rst

 -  If you have an account on the INFN Authenticaton and Authorization Infrastructure (INFN AAI), click on the INFN AAI logo and proceed with :ref:`Enrollment procedure through INFN AAI or UniPD SSO<Enrollment>`.
+   You will have also to be compliant with the rules for the use of INFN resources, discussed in :ref:`Prerequisites for using INFN resources<INFNReq>`.

 -  If you instead have an account on the UniPD Single Sign-On (SSO) Infrastructure (e.g. you have a  @unipd.it or